jcampbellcodes/jcampbellcodes_og.github.io/_posts/2020-12-5-developingembeddedlinuxaudioapplications2.markdown

 > switched around based on what was documented in the device tree overlay I was using.
 So even though P9_30 is supposed
 > to be the output, I was actually seeing audio output from P9_28, the supposed audio input!
 > This is a case where having a logic analyzer is handy, because you can visualize what is coming out of each pin.
-> Your mileage may vary, so if P9_28 doesn't work, try P9_30.
+> Your mileage may vary, so if P9_28 doesn't work, try P9_30 for audio output.

 {% highlight bash %}
 BBB pin     MAX98357A Pin    Description